xando/django-rocket-engine/docs/installation.rst

 .. note::
    Instead of using sqlite3 backend your are able to use MySQL backend.
-This    should   be   also   your    choice   for   serious application.
-MySQL  is also  suggested  by  Google as  a  development database for AppEngine CloudSQL applications.
+This should be also your choice for serious applications.

-This is just about it, application is ready to run deploy:
+This is just about it, application is ready to run:

 .. code-block:: bash